tttom/zmxtools/README.md

 A toolkit to read Zemax files.

-Currently this is limited to unpacking ZAR archives.
+Currently, this is limited to unpacking ZAR archives.
 For further processing of the archive's contents, e.g. ZMX or AGF glass files, please check the [list of related software](#related-software) below.

 ## Features
-- Unpack a Zemax OpticStudio Archive ZAR file using the `unzar` command.
+- Unpack a Zemax OpticStudio® Archive ZAR file using the `unzar` command.
 - Repack a ZAR file as a standard zip file using the `unzar -z` command.
 - Use as a pure Python 3 library.
 - Fully typed with annotations and checked with mypy, [PEP561 compatible](https://www.python.org/dev/peps/pep-0561/)